Trelissick Park Group logo

 Blackberry

 Outbreaks can be grubbed out.
-Otherwise, it can be lopped off at ground level to give other plants a chance to take over.
+Or, it can be lopped off at ground level to give other plants a chance to take over.

 Broom and Gorse